Work samples

 The Unveiling of God / a love letter to my forefathers

-In this award-winning short film, Black men and boys swim, play, embrace loved ones, and navigate various physical and emotional landscapes.
+In this short film, Black men and boys swim, play, embrace loved ones, and navigate various physical and emotional landscapes.
 The Unveiling of God / a love letter to my forefathers is an operatic visual poem that celebrates the Black men in the artists' lives.
-In counter to narrow and destructive ideas of masculinity that are present throughout culture, NIA JUNE, alongside Kirby Griffin and APoetNamedNate, created a visually arresting work that celebrates male strength through tenderness.
-It is currently on view at St. Louis Art Museum as a part of The Culture exhibition.
+In counter to narrow and destructive ideas of masculinity that are present — though not unchallenged — in contemporary media and music, NIA JUNE, Kirby Griffin, and APoetNamedNate created an arresting work that celebrates male strength through tenderness.
+The film features over 100 residents, artists, and local businesses such as B360 Baltimore and Upton Boxing Gym.

 The author notes: “In 2017, my father died at 47 years old due to a heroin overdose.
 Through my grief, I realized that several men in both my paternal and maternal families led short, complicated lives.
 In my innate desire to know and understand them, I created this work.
 While writing and directing the film’s poems and images, I was able to finally look my fathers in their eyes and discover myself.
 I was able to forgive them for myself and on behalf of my mother, my grandmothers, and my children to come.
 The Unveiling of God / a love letter to my forefathers is a visual interpretation of my imagination on the matter of my forefathers and Black men prematurely removed from my life.
 Through poetry, music, and moving portraits, the film asks its viewers: what could they have been, unburdened by the gravity of an oppressive system and known to the God in themselves?”